Table of Contents - click the header to jump to the section below:

 Pre-registration meetings.
 At the bare minimum, students of the 5Cs MUST meet with an academic or major advisor at least once per semester, typically within 1-2 weeks in advance of course registration.
 This "registration meeting" is required to ensure that the student is on campus, doing well as a whole person, and on track to complete their major and general education requirements.
 The advisor is typically required to meet with the student before clearing/approving the student for registration.

 Other meetings.
 Every advisor is different, but do NOT feel like you should only meet with your advisor once a semester.
 Be proactive and get in touch with them whenever questions or concerns arise.
-Make sure to note your advisor's office hours somewhere in your calendar, and reach out in person or by email with any questions you have as those questions arise during the semester.
+Make sure to note your advisor's office hours in your calendar, and reach out in person or by email with thoughtful questions as they arise during the semester.
 If your advisor uses calendly or scheduling programs, make sure you know how to book an appointment with them.
 If your advisor only has open office hours and teaches large classes, either come prepared to work/read while waiting, or reach out via email for a one-on-one set appointment.

 Outside of the classroom, "grading" is almost always competitive, pass/fail, and almost no one is evaluated based on effort.
 While a strong community will support its members, make clear that we all make mistakes, and offer second chances when possible, sometimes things don't work that way.
-If the rocket explodes, the mission fails (no matter how hard the engineers worked), and the government may choose another more successful company to launch its satellites.
+If the rocket explodes, the mission fails (no matter how hard the engineers worked, no matter how many late nights and missed family obligations they sacrificed), and the government may choose another more successful company to launch its satellites.
 If the paper doesn't pass peer review, the study will not get published, regardless of how hard the scientist worked, or feels they worked, on the project.
 If a business can't make deadlines, or manufactures a product that breaks to often - they fail.
 If we can't understand, quantify, and mitigate climate change, we all fail.

 Manage your time.
 Get your sleep, eat well, and don't try to do everything.
 You're only in College for four years.